ElisaLegnani/PhotorealisticRendering/docs/explore.md

 The one and only cornell box!
 It is used in photorealistic rendering to test the accuracy of the code.
 [to be continued...]

+Voilà!
+Here is just an invitation to contribute ❣️